angelh84/seller-application-form/README.md

 ## Conclusion

-Hooking the data up to an endpoint would be trivial at this point, the problem was getting Fauna DB to work locally for me but setting up a fetch / axios call to save, retrieve and update this information would be simple.
+~~Hooking the data up to an endpoint would be trivial at this point, the problem was getting Fauna DB to work locally for me but setting up a fetch / axios call to save, retrieve and update this information would be simple.~~

+With more time I would clean up my code by creating reusable form components with built in validation as well as adding in the 'vue-sanatize' package to sanatize the information sent to the DB.
+Lastly I would also animate scrollTo the first validation error on mobile since on mobile the screen size is too small to notice any potential validation errors above the fold.

 Thanks for reading.